 Head Athletic Trainer/ Club Sponsor and School Principal.

-E. Checks for this fee should be made out to Paul G. Blazer Senior High School and
+E. Checks for club dues should be made out to Paul G. Blazer Senior High School and

 should be paid as soon as possible.

 OTHER COSTS/REQUIREMENTS FOR BEING A STUDENT ATHLETIC TRAINER

 All Student Athletic Trainers must understand that they are students first.
 You are expected to study for your classes, do your homework assignments, and participate in all of your classes.
 You represent the Sports Medicine Program when you are in your classes.
 We expect each of you to give 110% on every assignment, on all tests, and in each of your classes.
 Student athletic training will never be accepted by us or by any of your teachers as an excuse for poor academic performance.

 To be a Student Athletic Trainer and also to be in the Sports Medicine Club you must maintain a 2.0 GPA.
 This is a C average.
 If you go below a 2.0, you will be placed on academic probation, and you may not be allowed to work as an athletic trainer until your grades improve.
 This is a Board of Education and a KHSAA rule.
 Also, in any given week you can have no more than 3 F’s in any classes.
 If you exceed this number you will be academically ineligible until your grades improve.
 This is also a KHSAA rule.